csound-flossmanual/csound-floss/book/14-b-python-in-csoundqt.md

 ![](../resources/images/14-b-02.png)

-So in my case the indices are 3 and 4.[^4]  Now you can start, pause and stop any of these files with tasks like these:
+So in my case the indices are 3 and 4.^[If you have less or more csd tabs already while creating the new files, the index will be lower or higher.]
+Now you can start, pause and stop any of these files with tasks like these:

-[^4]:  If you have less or more csd tabs already while creating the new
-       files, the index will be lower or higher.

     q.play(3)
     q.play(4)